josefalvarz/Data_Analytics_Projects/Regressions/Multiple Regression with Dummy Variables/README.md

+Multiple Linear Regression with Dummy Variables  Real Estate Dataset

-This notebook demonstrates the application of Multiple Linear Regression (MLR) with dummy variables on a real estate dataset.
+This notebook demonstrates the use of Multiple Linear Regression with dummy variables on a real estate dataset.
-The goal is to model and predict house prices using property characteristics such as size, construction year, and sea view.
+The objective is to model and predict house prices based on property characteristics such as:

-Comments are in the Notebook for better comprehension
+- Size
+- Construction year
+- Presence of a sea view

+All steps are thoroughly documented with in notebook comments to ensure clarity and facilitate comprehension.